Gonewiththewind4/Numerical-Algorithm/README.md

 These won't be enforced by the instructor, but you will be pretty lost without understanding those concepts.
 If you need a refresher, take a look at the beginner material we will upload.

-## Course Overview
+## Topics Overview

-We will dive into the nuances of JavaScript, how prototypal inheritance compares to classical inheritance, and how this can be used to build dynamic and complex web applications.
-Modern tools like jQuery and BackboneJS will be discussed, but students will learn the building blocks of these frameworks and after this course be able to understand what is happening under the hood.
-The focus will be on development for browsers, though most applies to other systems like Node.js, Phonegap, etc.  Topics covered include:
+We will dive into the basic algorithm, and the nuances of them.
+Practical tools in Python and Matlab will be discussed, but we do not recommond you use that when you try to comprehend the numerical algorithms.
+The focus will be on complexity, convergency, and stability.
+Topics covered include:

 * Encapsulation, closures and scope
 * Classical vs. prototypal inheritance